-In 10 Instructive Ways For Marathon Training Progress we were talking about the 10 key factors to Marathon Training and what they consist of.
+In 10 Instructive Ways For Marathon Training Progress, we were talking about the 10 key factors to Marathon Training and what they consist of.
 In How to develop Marathon training to Really Outstanding Results, we will talk about how to develop the Lactate threshold LT, since it’s the crucial factor in running the long distances faster: We can divide them into 4 main groups:

 - Hill training

 To manage the intensity, you can use a Heart rate monitor.
 It would be a good idea to run the first tempo runs on a carefully measured route.
-In this way, you can both keep an eye on the kilometre time (pace) and the heart rate at this pace.
+In this way, you can both keep an eye on the kilometer time (pace) and the heart rate at this pace.
 When you have a clear picture of the right pace, you can practice anywhere, but preferably on a flat route with the heart rate average, you had on the measured route.

-When you train to a marathon, you can also get some good LT training by participating in 5 and 10 km races.
+When you train for a marathon, you can also get some good LT training by participating in 5 and 10 km races.
 It will also give you race experience and motivation.
 Just remember not to run too fast, because it would require a long recovery and thereby reduce the training effort for several days after.

-The duration of the breaks, can be determined from:
+The duration of the breaks can be determined from:

-- Heart rate the rule could be that we should not start again until the heart rate is below e.g. 110 beats / min.
+- Heart rate the rule could be that we should not start again until the heart rate is below e.g. 110 beats/min.
 This will often be preferred, when you run alone.

-Thus, instead of running continuously for 20 to 40 minutes like in tempo runs, you can divide the runs in intervals of e.g. 4 to 8 minutes duration.
-As an example, you can run 4 LT intervals à 7 minutes with 3 to 4 minutes break between each; this will give a total of 28 minutes with the desired intensity.
+Thus, instead of running continuously for 20 to 40 minutes like in tempo runs, you can divide the runs into intervals of e.g. 4 to 8 minutes duration.
+As an example, you can run 4 LT intervals à 7 minutes with a 3 to 4 minutes break between each; this will give a total of 28 minutes with the desired intensity.
 With these shorter intervals, you can also run a bit faster than the longer tempo run.

 Threshold intervals are a good alternative to tempo run, particular if you cannot manage the many minutes of focused training.
 If you can run the first interval at the same pace as the last, you have found a good balance.